-- First, your doctor searches for your child's donor.
+- 1. First, your doctor searches for your donor.
 This can take weeks to months. - 2.
-Then, your child will get chemotherapy, and possibly radiation, to kill the unhealthy cells.
-This can take up to 2 weeks. - On transplant day, the donated cells are given to your child through an intravenous (IV) infusion.
-The new cells travel to the inside of their bones. - 4.
-After a few weeks, the donated cells begin to make healthy blood cells. - Then, your child will need many months to recover.
-Your child will spend some of this time in or near the hospital.
+Then, you get chemotherapy, and possibly radiation, to kill the unhealthy cells.
+This can take up to 2 weeks. - On transplant day the donated cells are given to you through an intravenous (IV) infusion.
+The new cells travel to the inside of your bones. - 4.
+After a few weeks, the donated cells begin to make healthy blood cells. - 5.
+Then, you'll need many months to recover.
+You'll spend some of this time in or near the hospital.